ammein/custom-code-editor/README.md

 ```

 ### Clear Default Modes
 What if I want to clear all default modes and define them myself ?
-Easy , add an option to `clearModes : true` :
+Easy, add the `clearModes : true` option:
 ```javascript
 ace : {
     clearModes : true
 }
 ```

-Once you clear your mode , you can define your own modes without considering any overrides mode.
-Isn't this makes your life easier ?
+Once you clear your mode you can define your own modes without considering any overrides mode.
+Doesn't this make your life easier ?
 ```javascript
 ace : {
     modes : [